CompCogNeuro/sims/ch9/a_not_b/README.md

 Finally, there is an interesting effect that can occur with very weak recurrent weights, which do not allow the network to maintain the representation of even the *A* location very well on 'A' trials.
 Because the weight changes toward 'A' depend on such maintained activity of the 'A' units, these weight-based representations will be relatively weak, making the network perseverate less to 'A' than it would with slightly stronger recurrent weights.

-* To see this effect, set `Delay` back to `Delay3` and then reduce the `RecurrentWt` parameter to .1.  `Init`, `Train`, and look at the activations of the units in the 'B' choice trial.
+* To see this effect, set `Delay` back to `Delay3` and then reduce the `RecurrentWt` parameter to .1.  `Init`, `Run`, and look at the activations of the units in the 'B' choice trial.
 Then compare this with the case with of .4.
 It can be easier to see the difference in the `Train Trial Plot` -- you can take a screen snapshot to see the differences.

 You should see that there is a less strong 'A' response with the weaker recurrent weights (and also some residual activation of the 'B' units), meaning a less strong A-not-B error (and further analysis has confirmed that this is due to the amount of learning on the 'A' trials).